kanna-7/ecommerce-follow-along/README.md

 ### **🛠️ Milestone 26: worked on order backend and email service**
 ✅ Implemented mail with nodemailer.
 ✅ Sending order details to user via email.

+### **🛠️ Milestone 27: worked on order backend and email service**
+✅ Worked on frontend for my order page.
+✅ Created get request to get request my orders.